Skip to main content

 Can regular physical activity reduce your risk of getting COVID-19 or other infectious diseases?
 A study published in the British Journal of Sports Medicine answers this question.

-Choose Movement Over Bed Rest to Improve the Result of Your Hospital Stay
+Choose Movement Over Bed Rest to Improve Your Hospital Stay and Ease Your Return Home

-People in the hospital spend a lot of time in bed.
-One study found that hospital patients spend over 95% of their time in bed.
+People in the hospital spend spend over 80% of their time in bed.
 Bed rest may be unavoidable for some, based on their condition, but it's harmful for most people.